 5. Treat free time like work meetings

 It’s important to continue taking breaks like you normally would in an office setting.
-Schedule them on your calendar like you would for any other work meeting, even if it’s for 10 or 15 minutes at a time.
+Schedule them on your calendar like you would for any other work meeting, even if it’s for 10 minutes at a time.
 Not only does this mean you’ll get a reminder, but it’s also a chance to block your calendar so colleagues see you’re busy.
 Use your free time to take a quick walk or have “watercooler talk” with your coworkers (also known as your family or pets).

 Read our post on how to avoid common video meeting faux pas.